 On October 2, 2020, the Company completed the acquisition of certain assets and liabilities constituting the Barnes business ("Barnes").

 On July 1, 2021, the Company completed the acquisition of Australia-based Rhino-Rack Holdings Pty Ltd ("Rhino-Rack").
-See Note 16 for a more detailed explanation of the acquisition.

 Nature of Business